ppvan/seta_training/README.md

 # SETA Training Project

-This repository contains the source code for the SETA Golang/Node.js training project.

 ## Contents

 - Source code (Go)
 - `docker-compose.yml` for running the system
 - This `README.md` explaining setup and API usage

 ## Prerequisites